Free Tool

 Why conversion rate matters more than traffic

 Most UK businesses focus on getting more visitors.
-More traffic, more spend on ads, more effort on SEO.
+More traffic, more ad spend, more SEO effort.
 But if your site isn't converting those visitors into enquiries or sales, traffic is just a vanity number.
 A site with 1,000 visitors converting at 4% generates four times more revenue than the same traffic at 1%.
-Doubling your conversion rate effectively doubles your revenue without spending a penny more on advertising.
-That's why website conversion rate is one of the highest-leverage things you can fix in any digital strategy.
+Improving your conversion rate grows your revenue without spending a penny more on advertising.
+That's why website conversion rate is one of the most impactful things you can work on.

 What's a realistic benchmark for UK small businesses?